 RAYMOND/SCIENCE PHOTO LIBRARY Arctic ice cover in 2016 reached the second lowest minimum on record, tied with 2007.
 The sea-ice extent on 10 September stood at 4.14 million sq km, some way short of the 3.39 million sq km record low in 2012.
 Arctic sea-ice cover grows each autumn and winter, and shrinks each spring and summer.
 Highest September temperature since 1949 as 32.2C recorded.
 Image copyright PA The UK's hottest day of the year so far - and the warmest September day since 1911 - has been recorded in Gravesend, Kent, where it reached 34.4C (93.9F).

 The spell of warm Autumn weather is forecast to continue across parts of England until Friday.
+Public Health England (PHE) and NHS England have both warned that the weather can pose a risk to health.
+Elsewhere, yellow warnings for rain are in place for some parts of northern England and southern Scotland.
 Climate Change Will Make UK Coastline More Dangerous, Expert Says.
 The UK's coastlines will become even more dangerous because of climate change, an expert has told Sky News.